tonybutzer/etscrum/00-presentation/slide-storyboard.md

     - COGS
     - STAC
     - Develop tools, notebooks and libraries
-    - encourge the use of reusable data
+    - encourage the use of reusable data
     - reduce replication

 # Reduce the amount of coding